 No, not at all.

 Despite Haymarket's location right around the corner from Quincy Market and other Boston historic sites along the Freedom Trail, relatively few tourists come here.
-Lots of Boston tourism guidebooks have declared Haymarket dead - which did almost become true during the days of Boston's "Big Dig" highway-lowering project.
+After all, most visitors don't come here to buy large quantities of produce.

 But those days are over.
 The Big Dig is done, and Haymarket is bigger and better than ever.
 The crowds of mostly Boston locals, including students, seem to grow each week.